sumanth-poojary/Churn-prediction/README.md

 Customer churn is when a customer stops doing business with a company.
 Predicting customer churn helps businesses take preventive measures and retain customers, which can be more cost-effective than acquiring new ones.
 In this project, a machine learning model was built to predict whether a customer will churn or not based on their attributes.

+## Dataset
+You can download the dataset provided in this repository.

 ## Project Steps:

 1. **Data Loading**: